 The Company's accounting policy for exploration and evaluation is set out in Note 2(q) above.
-If, after having capitalised expenditure under this policy, the Directors conclude that the Company is unlikely to recover the expenditure by future exploration or sale, then the relevant capitalised amount will be written off to the Statement of Comprehensive Income.
+If, after having capitalised expenditure under this policy, the Directors conclude that the Company is unlikely to recover the expenditure by future exploration or sale, then the relevant capitalised amount will be written off to the consolidated statement of profit or loss and other comprehensive income.
 There is significant judgement and estimation uncertainty with regards to the allocation of expenditure to individual tenements as well whether the expenditure will be realised through future exploration or sale.
 Management has exercised their judgement in determining that is it likely that the expenditure will be recovered through future exploration or sale and consequently no exploration assets have been impaired.